wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.3.2 - Released on 27 October 2023 =
+= 4.3.3 - Released on 27 October 2023 =
-* New: Added a feature to allow the Refund, Exchange and Cancellation for a specific time period.
+* New: Compatibility with WP(6.4.1) and WC(8.3.1)
-* New: Compatibility with WP(6.3.2) and WC(8.2.1)
+* New: Compatibility With Cart and Checkout Block.